Ep32 - Enterprise emulator |

 Installation

-When installing the emulator, Source code and Download old ROMs don't need to be ticked by novice users.
 Source code is needed only for developing the emulator, and old ROMs are needed only if you want to use config files for older versions.
 Thus, if you are installing the emulator for the first time you can untick everything except for Download ROM images.

 If you have already got the ROM files, you can also untick Download ROM images.
 However it is recommended that you download the ROM package because there may have been upgrades.
 ROMs are stored in the \Program Files\ep128emu2\roms directory, and all ROMs that are to be used should be put here.
-EPFileIO.rom is not used in real Enterprise machines, but makes it easier to load files into the emulator - for instructions see below.

 If you have a Hungarian PC keyboard Use Hungarian keyboard map has to be ticked - otherwise you won't be able to use the keyboard properly.
 The question Reinstall ep128emu configuration files? must be answered OK for the first installation.